ckreutzer/python-tvrage/README.rst

 Documentation
 -------------

-The `tvrage` package consists of two modules
+The `tvrage` package consists of three modules

 - the tvrage.feeds module provides a wrapper function for each of tvrage's XML-feeds
 - the tvrage.api module provides an clean and object oriented interface on top of those services